jameycribbs/hare/README.md

 #### Finding a record

-To find a record if you know the record ID, you can use the Table.Find() function:
+To find a record if you know the record ID, you can use the Table.Find() method:

 ```go
 var contact Contact